Hottentot (racial term): Other usages

 In its original role of ethnic designator, the term Hottentot was included into a variety of derived terms, such as the Hottentot Corps, the first Coloured unit to be formed in the South African army, originally called the Corps Bastaard Hottentoten (Dutch; in English: "Corps Bastard Hottentots"), organised in 1781 by the Dutch colonial administration of the time.

 The word is also used in the common names of a wide variety of plants and animals, such as the Africanis dogs sometimes called "Hottentot hunting dogs", the fish Pachymetopon blochii, frequently simply called hottentots, Carpobrotus edulis, commonly known as a "hottentot-fig", and Trachyandra, commonly known as "hottentot cabbage".
-It has also given rise to the scientific name for one genus of scorpion, Hottentotta, and may be the origin of the epithet tottum in the botanical name Leucospermum tottum.
+It has also given rise to the scientific name for a genus of scorpion, Hottentotta, a species of African mole-rat, Cryptomys hottentotus, and may be the origin of the epithet tottum in the botanical name Leucospermum tottum.

 The word is still used as part of a tongue-twister in modern Dutch, "Hottentottententententoonstelling", meaning a "Hottentot tent exhibition".

 In the 1964 film Mary Poppins, Admiral Boom mistakes the rooftop-dancing chimney sweeps for an attack by "Hottentots".
 In 2024, the BBFC raised the film's age rating from U to PG due to this instance of "discriminatory language".

-The name of Reiner Knizia's game "Schotten-Totten" is a portmanteau of the German words "Schotten" (Scottish people) and "Hottentotten" (Hottentots).

-The Shakespears Sister song "I Don't Care", from the 1992 album Hormonally Yours, includes the lines:
+The Shakespears Sister song "I Don't Care", from the 1992 album Hormonally Yours, includes the lines, borrowed from Edith Sitwell's poem Hornpipe:

 "In a boreolic iceberg came Victoria;